ksu-group4/uccs/Relationships.md

     person:
     * association with conference
-    * inheritence/generalization of guest
+    * generalization of guest

     admin:
+    * derived from person
-    *
+    * association with conference

     tech:
+    * derived from person
     * association with equipment
     * association with session
     * association with room